JohnnyHsieh1020/NYC_airbnb_proj/README.md

     * Linear Regression: NMAE = -64.80
     * Lasso Regression: NMAE = -64.79
     * Random Forest: NMAE = -60.36
-    * Decision Tree Regressor: -58.64
+    * Decision Tree Regressor: NMAE = -58.64
 4. I also used GridsearchCV to find out the best group of parameters that can optimize the Decision Tree Regressor model.
-    * GridsearchCV & Decision Tree Regressor: -57.96
+    * GridsearchCV & Decision Tree Regressor: NMAE =  -57.96

 ## Model performance
 Below are the results.
 Using GridsearchCV & Decision Tree Regressor has the best performance.